-What is a Recruiting Funnel?
+What is a Recruitment Funnel?

-A recruiting funnel refers to the entire recruiting process, from beginning to end.
+A recruitment funnel refers to the entire recruiting process, from beginning to end.
 It consists of sourcing candidates, screening, interviewing, and hiring.
 It’s a funnel because it starts with a large number of candidates, which then reduces through each step of the funnel.